 My thighs ached from cycling, it was scorching, the sun was burning down through my red summer dress, I was thirsty.

 Dying to leave the main strip of Mui Ne, my boyfriend and I had rented bicycles, reasoning that motorcycles weren’t so safe on Vietnamese roads and that they were more expensive anyway.
-This was a mistake.
+This was a mistake, we should have listened to a great guide to Mui Ne, which advanced to rent a scooter.

 Though the clouds hung over Mui Ne in the early morning, creating cool shade for us to cycle through, they soon rolled out, leaving the sun to beat down from the clear blue sky above.